 While you've probably heard about Federal Reserve interest rates, do you picture a giant question mark when this topic comes up?
-Spoiler alert: federal interest rates are a big deal and impact your daily life more you might think.
+Spoiler alert: Federal Interest rates are a big deal and impact your daily life more than you might think.

 First things first—what exactly is the Federal Reserve (aka the Fed)?
 Basically, the Federal Reserve System is the United States' central bank.
 Its goal is to "promote the effective operation of the U.S. economy and, more generally, the public interest."

 They run monetary policy that aims to maximize employment and stabilize prices.
 (Yep, they're the ones who control inflation).
 The Reserve also supports individual financial institutions and monitors how they impact the financial system as a whole.

 The Fed's services help with transactions, and their research analyzes consumer issues and trends.
 They even delve into community economic development activities and administer consumer laws and regulations.

 The Federal Reserve operates based on monetary policy actions.
 These actions are "to achieve three goals specified by Congress: maximum employment, stable prices, and moderate long-term interest rates in the United States."

 This means they can tweak how much credit is available in the economy and how much credit costs you.

 Banks are most directly affected by the Fed interest rate.
 This is the rate that banks and other institutions that hold money use to lend money to each other.
 Banks legally have to keep a minimum portion of their customers' money on reserve.

 Since they're not allowed to earn interest on that amount, they lend it back and forth to other institutions to stay as close to that limit as possible.
 Learn more about how banks work.